sourmash-bio/sourmash/doc/command-line.md

 > Here, `f_match` shows that independently, both strains match ~65% percent of this mixed query.
 The `f_unique_weighted` column has the results of gather-style decomposition.
-So the OS223 strain had a slightly higher `f_match` (66%), so it was the first match.
-Then, the matching sequence was removed from the query.
+As the OS223 strain had a slightly higher `f_match` (66%), it was the first match.
 The remaining 33% of the query matched to strain OS185.

 Here, we use this gather csv to `classify our "Sb47+63" mixed-strain query.